 The nervous system runs throughout the body.
 Stimulated by massage of the skin and tissues the nervous system sends impulses to the brain.
 Our limbic system in the brain is associated with our feeling states.
 Stirred by neuropeptides, which serve as our biochemical messengers, the limbic system modulates our consciously perceived emotions and translates cellular responses throughout our body, orchestrating innumerable reactions to our current feeling states.

-In our society acts of touch may require sensitization.
-We need to come to terms with why we are averse to touch, if we are.
+Massage touch can be healing for our body and our spirit.
+But in our society acts of touch may require sensitization.
+Some people are averse to touch and need to come to terms with why they are, if they are.
 In my own family upbringing there wasn’t much hugging or kissing.
 It took me quite a while to become comfortable hugging or kissing a girl on a date.
-Aversion to interpersonal touch has some liturgical consequences in terms of ritual interaction with other worshipers (for example, the greeting of peace) or with ritual gestures (for example, the laying on of hands).
-Obviously, in massage therapist someone is going to be touching your body — all over it.

-Americans in particular are very modest when it comes to being naked in front of others.
-I see this in gym locker rooms where younger men do what has been called “the towel dance” to get in and out of their underwear with a towel wrapped around their waist so that others won’t see their “private parts.”
-Older men, like my age, were used to required nudity in the showers and swimming pool in schools and the YMCA before the 1970s and most of us just took it in stride.
-If allowed I would prefer total nakedness and minimal draping (if any) because it makes for a better quality massage.
+If allowed I would prefer total nakedness and minimal draping (if any) for a massage because it makes for a better quality massage.
 This is especially the case when rubbing in oil where long strokes are desired.
 I experienced this in Lomi Lomi Hawaiian massage and also in Indian abhyanga treatment (see below).
 When I experienced Lomi-Lomi only a small towel covered my butt when I was face down and covered my genitals when I was face up, but it was in private room, not on a public beach like in the photo below.
-When I experienced abhyanga treatment I was given a plastic jock strap to wear.

 Relationship with the Massage Therapist